keeks-mtl/go-tennis/README.md

     - Quantity with buttons to increment or decrement the amount.
     - Subtotal (Price * Quantity)
     - A button in update the quantity and a button to remove the product
         - both buttons show a toast letting the user know they successfully updated the quantity or removed the product.
+- On smaller screens each product in the bag is shown in it's own individual card instead.
-- Below the tables it shows the following information
+- Below the tables, The following information is shown:
     - Lesson Total
     - Shop Total
     - Delivery Price